m4w0lf/tetra-kit/README.md

   -h print this help
 ```

-When using the `-a` option (generating the raw files in `recorder/raw` folder), you can listen
-voice in almost realtime thanks to the scripts provided by @orestescaminha:
+You can listen voice in almost realtime thanks to the scripts provided by @orestescaminha:

 ```sh
 $ cd recoder/raw